bytebl33d/bytebl33d.github.io/writeups/hackthebox/machines/university.md

 Invoke-Expression -Command $7zCommand
 ```

-So I crack open `db-backup-automator.ps1` and, surprise surprise, it’s doing a little "backup the DB and encrypt it" routine — but the password it’s using?
+So I crack open `db-backup-automator.ps1` and, surprise surprise, it’s doing a little "backup the DB and encrypt it" routine, but the password it’s using?
 Bruh.
 It's giving lazy dev energy.
 The script's password is basically `WebAO1337`, and since my user is WAO, the math is mathing.
 I spit those creds into WinRM:

 ```console
 $ evil-winrm -i 10.10.11.39 -u 'wao' -p 'WebAO1337'